regix1/qbt-cleanup/README.md

 - **Smart Cleanup** - Removes torrents when they hit ratio or time limits without interfering with Sonarr/Radarr imports
 - **Private/Public Differentiation** - Different rules for private vs public trackers to maintain good standing
 - **High Performance** - Uses SQLite with indexed queries for instant operations even with thousands of torrents
+- **Orphaned File Cleanup** - Identifies and removes files on disk that aren't tracked by any active torrent
 - **FileFlows Protection** - Won't delete torrents while files are being post-processed
 - **Force Delete** - Can remove stuck torrents that meet criteria but won't auto-pause
 - **Stalled Detection** - Cleans up downloads that are stuck without progress